Diabetic Retinopathy

 • Fluctuating vision quality

-A related condition, diabetic macular edema (MDE), may also develop with NPDR.
+A related condition, diabetic macular edema (DME), may also develop with NPDR.
 Should diabetic retinopathy progress to the more advanced PDR type, you may experience symptoms such as eye floaters, hazy vision, and issues with night vision and lighting.

 If untreated, diabetic retinopathy can lead to several complications, including: